opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 - In the classical neural network, the inputs from the external world are connected only to the input layer, and the hidden nodes are isolated from the external world (hence, "hidden").
 Similarly, in a Bittensor subnet:
   - Inputs from the external world can connect only to the subnet validators.
   - Only subnet validators are allowed to connect to subnet miners, hence isolating subnet miners from the external world.
 - **Many-to-many bidirectional**: Notice that in the classical neural network shown on the left, the connection from input layer to the hidden layer is only feedforward.
 However, in a Bittensor subnet, shown on the right, a subnet miner can directly communicate to the subnet validator.
-This bi-drectional communication between a subnet validator and a subnet miner forms the core of a protocol in an incentive mechanism.
-This closely resembles the architecture of a [Restricted Botlzmann Machine (RBM)](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine).
+This bidirectional communication between a subnet validator and a subnet miner forms the core of a protocol in an incentive mechanism.
+This closely resembles the architecture of a [Restricted Boltzmann Machine (RBM)](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine).

 ## Neuron-to-neuron communication